Baked Chicken Legs (with Best Marinade)

-Baked Chicken Legs with a garlic-lemon-dijon marinade that is easy and excellent.
-The chicken marinade ingredients are simple and just work.
-Have you tried mustard on chicken?
+Baked Chicken Legs with the best garlic-lemon-dijon marinade that is easy and excellent.
+Roasting the chicken legs results in crispy skin and a juicy center.

 This post may contain affiliate links.
 Read my disclosure policy.

 Chicken is on the regular rotation at our house.
 We love chicken dinners like Chicken Tetrazzini, our favorite Chicken Parmesan, and Chicken Alfredo Pasta because they are simple, tasty, and inexpensive.